-What happens when one layer doesn’t get fed or the bark becomes injured or branches are deliberately cut from the tree?
-What if the tree suddenly has no water source or sap flowing through its rings?
-What if there is no sun to feed the tree What if there is a fire and burnt?
-Our body, mind or the spirit can be affected if we don’t have any food water or sunshine, we could not rise to the occasion of life.
+What happens when one layer doesn’t get fed, the bark becomes injured or branches are deliberately cut from the tree?
+What if trees suddenly have no water or sap flowing through its rings?
+What if there is no sun to feed the tree?
+What if there is a fire and the tree and plants are burnt?
+Our body, mind or the spirit can be affected just like the plants and trees.
+What is we we don’t have any food water or sunshine?
+Can we rise to the occasion of life?

 Just as ourtendons and ligaments are the connection between bones and muscle- the things that make us move.
 They receive little blood supply and if they are not nurtured and cared for they will tear and become damaged.
 Our tendons are characteristic of strength, durability and resistance.
 Our minds also need flexibility and movement to be able to adapt to the changes in the environment on any given moment.
 What happens when we break or things don’t go our way, we may get angry, shout or we may get frustrated.
 This shows us the wood element in process.

 I woke today to the sun streaming in the windows.
 I can see the sun rising over the Wasatch Mountains in the eastern slope.
 Snow barely capped the peaks and the clouds moved gently through the air illuminated by the rising sun.
 The apricot tree is fully blossomed with light pink fragrant flowers; the petals are blowing in the wind.
-Small tree branches lie on the ground after the windstorm last night.
+Small dry tree branches lie on the ground after the windstorm last night.
 New branches are starting to shoot from the trees.
 The grass has become so green and the small seedlings of the scrub oak trees are popping out of the soil.
 Birds are chirping loudly while others are busy picking up small branches and dog hair making a nest in the birdhouse.
 So much life to see, all this life bustling around and planning for the seasons to come.

 The liver and gallbladder are the organs/officials of this energy in our body.